 Greg Morrison ’02, Upper School English Teacher Mr. Morrisonreturned to Carlisle School in 2013 to teach Upper School English and several electives.
 He has a B.A. in Anthropology from William & Mary, and he earned his Master’s Degree in English from Hollins University.
 Gregory has also written for many publications, including the Los Angeles Review of Books.
 He hopes to give students the same experience that he had during his time at Carlisle: a small community where teachers were free to help students find their own passions.

 Sherry Moschler, STEAM Coordinator; Lower School Art Teacher Mrs. Moschler has been a part of the Carlisle family since 2004.
 She holds a B.A degree in Art from Averett University and earned teacher licensure for grades K-12th grade.
-She has a daughter Lindsey who is a 2017 graduate of Carlisle school and a son Luke who will be a Carlisle school graduate in 2020.
+She has a daughter Lindsey who is a 2017 graduate of Carlisle school and a son Luke who is a 2020 graduate.
 She loves sharing her love of art with her students and helping them discover their inner artist.

-Katina Pettit, Grade 4 Teacher Mrs. Pettit has a Bachelor’s of Science in Family and Child Development from Virginia Tech and a Master’s of Education in Administration and Supervision from the University of Virginia.
+Katina Pettit, Grade 4 Teacher Mrs. Pettit has a Bachelor of Science in Family and Child Development from Virginia Tech and a Master’s of Education in Administration and Supervision from the University of Virginia.
 She has worked in teaching and administration in Henry County and Patrick County for many years.
 She and her family are lifelong Hokie fans and you can find them at Lane Stadium during football season.
 She also enjoys gardening and is an animal lover.
-Her family includes a dog and three cats.
 Her daughter, Kaylee, has been a part of the Carlisle family since PreK-4 and is a driving force of being part of the Carlisle family.
 Carlisle is a school that fosters academics, character, and personal growth in a nurturing and supportive environment.

 Dean Randall, Upper School Math Teacher Mr. Randall began teaching Geometry and Algebra II at Carlisle School in August of 2018.
 He earned his Bachelor of Science Degree in Mathematics and Statistics from Radford University, his Master of Science Degree in Curriculum and Instruction from Radford University, and his Educational Specialist Degree in Educational Leadership and Policy Studies from Virginia Tech.
 Both of his daughters attended Carlisle School and his wife taught at Carlisle for 11 years.
 He loves mathematics, thinks it is enlightening, and hopes to instill that love in his students.

-Shannon Reynolds, Upper School Teacher Mrs. Reynolds is an Upper School English teacher.
-She graduated from Virginia Tech in 2004 with a Bachelor of Arts in political science and an additional major in English with a minor in professional writing In addition to teaching English, she has taught writing and film at the upper level.
+Shannon Reynolds, Upper School English Teacher Mrs. Reynolds graduated from Virginia Tech in 2004 with a Bachelor of Arts in political science and an additional major in English with a minor in professional writing In addition to teaching English, she has taught writing and film at the upper level.
 She has been teaching since 2005 and at Carlisle since 2016.
 She loves Carlisle’s educational environment because it truly fosters the whole child in a way that leads to success.

 Christy Richardson, Upper School Science Teacher Mrs. Richardson joined the Carlisle family in 2018 along with her three sons.
 She has a Microbiology and Cell Science degree from the University of Florida and is the Underwater MATE Robotics Team Mentor.
-Before coming to Carlisle, she was taught in the Rockingham County Schools District for five years at Dalton L. McMichael High School.
+Before coming to Carlisle, she taught in the Rockingham County Schools District for five years.
 Inspiring creativity and a passion for innovation in her students is what fuels her teaching.

-Hillary Robinson, Middle School Science Teacher Mrs. Robinson is a science teacher in the Middle School.
-She teaches earth and environmental science, life science, and physical science.
+Hillary Robinson, Middle School Science Teacher Mrs. Robinson teaches earth and environmental science, life science, and physical science.
 She studied at Averett University earning a Bachelor of Science in biology.
 She has a passion to instill a love of science to all students.
 Mrs. Robinson loves the education that Carlisle School offers because each educator strives to develop the whole child.

-Shannon Spencer, Classroom Aide & Cafeteria Assistant Mrs. Spencer attended the University of South Carolina earning a B.A. in Public Relations.
+Shannon Spencer, Teacher Assistant Mrs. Spencer attended the University of South Carolina earning a B.A. in Public Relations.
 She started working at Carlisle School as a substitute teacher then began working full-time as a classroom aide and cafeteria assistant.
-She has helped with the second and third grade as well as preschool.
+She has helped with the second and third grades as well as preschool.
 Mrs. Spencer has two children attending Carlisle School.

-Casey Thompson, Grade 5 Teacher Mrs. Thompson graduated from Radford University in 2006 with a Bachelors of Arts degree in Teaching.
+Casey Thompson, Grade 5 Teacher Mrs. Thompson graduated from Radford University in 2006 with a Bachelor of Arts degree in Teaching.
 She continued her education further to earn a Masters degree in Curriculum and Instruction with a concentration in Reading in 2007.
 Prior to coming to Carlisle in 2011, she taught in the Pittsylvania County School system.
-Mrs. Thompson has one daughter in Lower School who has been a part of the Carlisle family since Preschool 3.
+Mrs. Thompson has one daughter who has been a part of the Carlisle family since Preschool 3.
 She also has a son who will join the Carlisle family in the near future.
-Mrs. Thompson loves the small classroom setting and the family atmosphere that is felt at the Carlisle campus.
+Mrs. Thompson loves the small classroom setting and the family atmosphere that is felt at Carlisle.

 Christina Tisdale, Guidance Counselor; Guidance Department Chair Mrs. Tisdale joined the Carlisle family in 1996.
 She earned her Bachelor’s’ degree from James Madison University with a major in Psychology and a minor in Spanish.
 She also received her M.Ed. in Counselor Education at the University of Virginia.
 She serves as a guidance counselor for all grades at Carlisle, as well as SCA sponsor for lower and middle school.
 Additionally, she coordinates all MAP testing for grades K – 8.
 Mrs. Tisdale believes we all have a personal responsibility to ourselves and the world around us to be healthy in mind, body, and spirit.
 A healthy psyche begins in childhood and is an integral part of any child’s education.
 She has enjoyed being part of our students’ growth with her student-centered and solution-focused counseling philosophy.